dvidelabs/flatcc/doc/binary-format.md

   level for the target system both to protect itself and such that general recursive buffer operations need not be concerned with stack overflow checks (a depth of 100 or so would normally do).
+- verify that if the union type is NONE the table field is absent and if it is not NONE that the table field is present.
+If the union type is known, the table should be verified.
+If the type is not known the table field should be ignored.
+A reader using the same schema would see the union as NONE.
+An unknown union is not an error in order to support forward versioning.

 A verifier needs to be very careful in how it deals with overflow and signs.
 Vector elements multiplied by element size can overflow.
 Adding